 Osprey has been the king of backpacks in the USA for decades.
 And on the other side of the globe from Germany, Deuter is almost everywhere (I live next door in Switzerland and have about 6 of them!).

 Both of these manufacturers value quality and durability, so you won’t have too many issues there (and the backpacks will last for years/decades – I have one that is 15 years old already).

 What the choice really comes down to is the following

-There is no right or wrong answer on this one, but I found Deuter to be simpler and more robust looking (and cheaper) and Osprey are fancier more feature rich packs.
+There is no right or wrong answer on this one, but I found Deuter to be simpler and more robust looking (and cheaper) and Osprey is fancier more feature-rich packs.

 If you want a specific comparison – leave a comment and I will do my best to help out!